Jingju Temple (Xinyang): Monks

-"Monks account for most of people in world's famous mountain".
 The Jingju Mountain where the Jingju Temple is located was a place for Maitreya Buddha to sermon.
 It is the birthplace of Tiantai Sect of Buddhism.
 There were many famous monks here in history of Buddhism.
 Based on ancient literature "Buddhism in the Tang Dynasty of China", "Dictionary of Chinese Names", "Chinese Temples and Bodhisattvas", "Guangshan County Chronicles" of the Ming, Qing, and Republic of China, and relevant materials at China and abroad, the famous monks here included but not limited to:

-Huisi (515-577 AD) was a monk of the Northern and Southern dynasties, the founder of Jingju Temple, the third ancestor of Tiantai Sect in China, and the teacher of Zhiyi, the actual founder of Tiantai Sect (ranked fourth), there is a saying in the Jiangsu and Zhejiang regions of our country, Taiwan, as well as foreign countries in Japan and Southeast Asia: "Confucius, the sage of literature, Guan Yu, the master of martial arts, and Huisi, the Buddha of Tiantai".
+Huisi (515–577 AD) was a monk of the Northern and Southern dynasties, the founder of Jingju Temple, the third ancestor of Tiantai Sect in China, and the teacher of Zhiyi, the actual founder of Tiantai Sect (ranked fourth).

-Zhiyi was a monk in Sui Dynasty was the heir of monk Huisi, the second generation monk of Jingju Temple, and the actual founder of Tiantai sect of Chinese Buddhism.
-He was known as: "Tiantai Buddha".
-"Dictionary of Chinese Names" introduces that Zhiyi's common surname is Chen, and his style name is De'an.
-Lost two parents at the age of eight, and became a monk at Guoyuan Temple in Xiangzhou.
+Zhiyi, a monk in Sui dynasty, was the heir of Huisi and the actual founder of the Tiantai sect.
+He was known as "Tiantai Buddha".
+According to the Dictionary of Chinese Names, Zhiyi's family surname was Chen, and his style name was De'an.
+He lost his parents at the age of eight, and became a monk at Guoyuan Temple in Xiangzhou.
 In the first year of Chen Tianjia (560 AD), at the age of 23, he came to Dasu Mountain in Guangzhou to worship Huisi as his teacher.
 He learned Zen and practiced the Dharma Samadhi.
-He succeeded in studying Buddhism in the seventh year of Chen Taijian peoriod (AD 567).

-Dao'an (AD 654–717) was a monk of the Rhythm School in the Tang Dynasty, he later merged with Zen Buddhism, also known as Zen Master Dao'an.
-Dao'an is the founder of Jingju Temple.
-According to historical records, he personally presided over the construction of Jingju Temple in Dasu Mountain, which was originally named Jingju Temple.
-"Dictionary of Chinese Names" introduces: Dao'an's common surname is Tang, and he lived in Yingzhou (now Xuchang, Henan). age 30).
-Dao'an was a young man who was eager to learn, and later he became a monk.